Scripture: Matthew 17:22-27

 24 When they came to Caper'na-um, the collectors of the half-shekel tax went up to Peter and said, "Does not your teacher pay the tax?"
 25 He said, "Yes."
 And when he came home, Jesus spoke to him first, saying, "What do you think, Simon?
 From whom do kings of the earth take toll or tribute?
 From their sons or from others?"
 26 And when he said, "From others," Jesus said to him, "Then the sons are free.
 27 However, not to give offense to them, go to the sea and cast a hook, and take the first fish that comes up, and when you open its mouth you will find a shekel; take that and give it to them for me and for yourself."

-On three different occasions the Gospels record that Jesus predicted he would endure great suffering through betrayal, rejection, and the punishment of a cruel death.
-The Jews resorted to stoning and the Romans to crucifixion - the most painful and humiliating death they could devise for criminals they wanted to eliminate.
+On three different occasions in Matthew's Gospel, Jesus predicted he would endure great suffering through betrayal, rejection, and the punishment of a cruel death (Matthew 16:21, 17:22-23, and 20:17-19).
+The Jews resorted to stoning for very serious offenses and the Romans to crucifixion - the most painful and humiliating death they could devise for criminals they wanted to eliminate.
 No wonder the apostles were greatly distressed at such a prediction!
 If Jesus their Master were put to death, then they would likely receive the same treatment by their enemies.
-Jesus called himself the "Son of Man" because this was a Jewish title for the Messiah which the prophet Daniel wrote about (Daniel 7:13-14).
+Jesus called himself the "Son of Man" because this was a Jewish title for the Messiah which the prophet Daniel explained in his vision of the One whom God would send to establish his everlasting kingdom of power and righteousness over the earth (Daniel 7:13-14).

-"Lord Jesus, your death brought life and freedom.
-May I always walk in that freedom and be guided by your love and truth that I may be generous towards all and give each their due."
+"Lord Jesus, your death brought true life and freedom.
+May I always walk in the freedom and power of your love and truth and reject whatever is contrary to your will for my life."

 1 Praise the LORD!
 Praise the LORD